-Problems with digestive function will affect most of us at some point in our life.
-Maintaining a healthy gastrointestinal tract (GIT), particularly a strong intestinal barrier, can help support both your immune and digestive systems.
+Issues with digestive function can affect most of us at some point in our life.
+Maintaining a healthy gastrointestinal tract (GIT), particularly a strong intestinal barrier, can help to support both your immune and digestive systems.
 Ultimately, a healthy digestive system means a healthy you.

-The GIT is part of the digestive system and consists of the stomach and intestines.
-The GIT is responsible for digesting and breaking down the foods from your diet and absorbing nutrients.
-It contains gut-associated lymphoid tissue (GALT) which is essential for immune support.
+The GIT is part of the digestive system that consists of the stomach and intestines.
+The GIT is responsible for digesting and breaking down the foods from your diet and nutrient absorption and contains gut-associated lymphoid tissue (GALT) for immune support.
 The lining of the GIT forms the mucosal intestinal barrier.

 Healthy intestinal barrier function

-Healthy intestinal barrier function is essential for both digestive and immune health.
-The intestinal barrier acts as the gateway between the GIT and the bloodstream.
-It is composed of a single layer of cells lining the GIT, which mainly consist of enterocytes (intestinal absorptive cells) and tight junctions (which sit between the enterocytes).
+Healthy intestinal barrier function is important for both digestive and immune health.
+The intestinal barrier acts as the gateway between the GIT and bloodstream and is composed of a single layer of cells lining the GIT which mainly consist of enterocytes (intestinal absorptive cells) and tight junctions (sit between the enterocytes).
 When the intestinal barrier becomes damaged, it is often referred to as ‘leaky gut’, where the tight junctions become ‘loose’, allowing unwanted substances to enter the bloodstream.

-The intestinal barrier is a selective barrier coated in a layer of mucus that allows essential dietary nutrients, electrolytes and water from the intestines into the bloodstream and helps to prevent the passage of unwanted substances, such as food antigens, endotoxins and microorganisms.
+The mucosal intestinal barrier is a selective barrier coated in a layer of mucus which allows essential dietary nutrients, electrolytes and water from the intestines into the bloodstream and helps to prevent the passage of unwanted substances, such as food antigens, endotoxins and pathogenic microorganisms.

 Loss of intestinal barrier integrity is associated with: